“It’s just super fun.

 We spend all four nights in the Hassayampa Inn, enjoying the two-room Suites the hotel offers.

 We meet you just after lunch at Phoenix International Airport.
-If you arrive by car, you can meet us directly in the city of Prescott.
-We'll get you back to the Phoenix Airport by 2:00 PM on the final day so you can fly out that afternoon.
+If you arrive early or by car, you can meet us directly in the city of Prescott.
+We'll get you back to the Phoenix Airport by 12:30 PM on the final day so you can fly out that afternoon.

 What's Included?

-• At least two Zephyr guides accompany each trip and a third is added as necessary.
-(Smaller private groups will have just one guide.)
+- At least one Zephyr guide accompanies each trip and a second is added as necessary.

 Weather

 With its higher altitude, Prescott keeps a lot cooler during the hot months than nearby Phoenix.
 Having said that, daytime highs in June, July, and August still average in the upper 80s.
-We like the shoulder seasons of April (average high 67 degrees), May (77), September (82), and October (72).
+We like the shoulder seasons of March (average high of 60 degrees), April (67), May (77), September (82), October (72), and November (61).
 July and August also tend to be the months with the most rain with only two or three days per month of precipitation during our preferred shoulder seasons.
 So expect clear skies and warm temperatures with potentially cool evenings.

 Extending Your Stay

 If you wish to spend any time in the Phoenix area, arriving one day early is a great idea as it will eliminate any travel concerns.
 Our favorite spots in the area are Old Town Scottsdale and the university town of Tempe, both of which are relatively close to the airport.
 If you wish to spend more time in the area, you have a number of great options.
 Tucson provides some true Sonoran desert scenery.
 Flagstaff is a fun college and outdoors town farther north from Prescott.
+Sedona is famous for its red rocks.
 And the Grand Canyon is only a couple hours away.

 Changes to Your Itinerary